joshuaboniface/rffmpeg/README.md

 For example, consider two hosts: `host1` with weight 1, and `host2` with weight 5. `host2` would have its actual number of processes floor divided by `5`, and thus any number of processes under `5` would count as `0`, any number of processes between `5` and `10` would count as `1`, and so on, resulting in `host2` being chosen over `host1` even if it had several processes.
 Thus, `host2` would on average handle 5x more `ffmpeg` processes than `host1` would.

-Host weighting is a fairly blunt instrument, and only becomes important when many simultaneous `ffmpeg` processes/transcodes are occurring at once.
+Host weighting is a fairly blunt instrument, and only becomes important when many simultaneous `ffmpeg` processes/transcodes are occurring at once, and where the target hosts have very different performance profiles.
 Generally leaving all hosts at weight 1 would be sufficient for most usecases.

 Furthermore, it is possible to add a host of the same name more than once in the `rffmpeg add` command.
 This has a very similar, but subtly different, effect from setting a higher weight.
 A host present in the list is more likely to be seen before another host, and thus this can further influence the desired target.